-Whilst the risk to individuals from COVID-19 (Coronavirus) continues to grow, Mary Stevens Hospice will continue to care for people with life-limiting illnesses so it is important that we take all reasonable steps to protect the well-being of those using our services, as well as those working and volunteering at the hospice.
+Whilst the rates of COVID-19 (Coronavirus) are falling, Mary Stevens Hospice will continue to care for people with life-limiting illnesses so it is important that we take all reasonable steps to protect the well-being of those using our services, as well as those working and volunteering at the hospice.

 We expect that everyone who comes into the Hospice follows the NHS general infection prevention advice, which is:

 - wash your hands with soap and water often – do this for at least 20 seconds

 - always wash your hands when you get home or into work